MelonBark/truth-toggle/README.md

 ## Development

-The extension uses Manifest V3 for modern browser compatibility.
-Separate folders contain browser-specific manifests while sharing common code.
+The extension uses Manifest V3 for modern browser compatibility across Chrome, Firefox, and Microsoft Edge.
+All browser-specific code is consolidated in the `extension/` folder.

-- `Chrome/`: Chrome-specific files
-- `Firefox/`: Firefox-specific files
-- `Edge/`: Microsoft Edge-specific files
+- `extension/`: Shared extension files including manifest.json, service_worker.js, and images

 ## The Future